HomeUpdated to 2025 tax year

 Self-employed individuals may or may not receive a T-slip from the client or business they provided services to, depending on the nature of the work.
 Common slips include:

-T4A – Box 48: Reports fees paid to self-employed individuals providing services to another business (e.g., Uber Eats driver, bookkeeper, landscaper, childcare provider, security guard).
+T4A – Box 48: Reports fees paid to self-employed individuals providing services to another business.
+Possible examples are an Uber Eats driver, bookkeeper, landscaper, childcare provider, or security guard.
 The fees in box 48 are not supposed to include any HST paid by the issuer.

 T5018 – Construction Sub-Contractors: Used for construction sub-contractors.